Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Basic assumptions

 Essentially, Assumption~\ref{assumpt:l0_int_point} is needed to prevent AC2CD from converging to a point $x^*$ with all components at the lower or the upper bound.
 To be more specific, the convergence analysis of AC2CD (see~\cite{cristofari:2019}) relies on the fact that eventually $l_{j(k)} < x^k_{j(k)} < u_{j(k)}$ and that $\nabla_{j(k)} f(x^k)$ converges (over suitable subsequences) to the KKT multiplier $\lambda^*$ appearing in~\eqref{stat}.
 Also the analysis of the active-set identification reported later uses the same properties (see Proposition~\ref{prop:j_active_set} and the proof of Theorem~\ref{th:active_set_general_1} below).
 Without Assumption~\ref{assumpt:l0_int_point}, all these results do not hold, since $\{x^k\}$ may have limit points with all components at the lower or the upper bound.

-We also observe that Assumption~\ref{assumpt:l0_int_point} ensures that $x^{k+1} \ne x^k$ if and only if $x^k$ is non-stationary, for every outer iteration $k \ge 0$.
+We also observe that, for every outer iteration $k \ge 0$, Assumption~\ref{assumpt:l0_int_point} ensures that $x^{k+1} \ne x^k$ if and only if $x^k$ is non-stationary.
 To see this, under Assumption~\ref{assumpt:l0_int_point} observe that $l_{j(k)} < x^k_{j(k)} < u_{j(k)}$ for all $k \ge 0$ (since $j(k)$ must satisfy~\eqref{j(k)} with $D^k>0$).
-Then, from the KKT conditions~\eqref{stat}, there exists a feasible descent direction in the innner iterations $(k,1),\ldots,(k,n)$ if and only if $x^k$ is non-stationary.
+Then, from the KKT conditions~\eqref{stat}, there exists a feasible descent direction in the inner iterations $(k,1),\ldots,(k,n)$ if and only if $x^k$ is non-stationary.

 On the contrary, without Assumption~\ref{assumpt:l0_int_point}, the algorithm may end up in a non-stationary point $x^k$ with all components at the lower or the upper bound.
 In such a case, even if every choice of $j(k) = 1,\ldots,n$ satisfies~\eqref{j(k)} (since $D^k = D_h(x^k) = 0$, $h = 1,\ldots,n$), for certain choices of $j(k)$ there may not exist a feasible descent direction in any inner iteration $(k,1),\ldots,(k,n)$.
 Namely, AC2CD may get stuck in a non-stationary point $x^k$.
-This issue can be overcome by introducing an anticyling rule to select $j(k)$ when such a point $x^k$ is produced.
+This issue can be overcome by introducing an anticycling rule to select $j(k)$ when such a point $x^k$ is produced.
 Doing so, we may relax Assumption~\ref{assumpt:l0_int_point} by requiring only the stationary points in $\LS$ not to have all components at the lower or the upper bound, but in our analysis we use Assumption~\ref{assumpt:l0_int_point} for simplicity.

+Overcoming the limitation deriving from Assumption~\ref{assumpt:l0_int_point} by properly modifying the algorithm might be a challenging subject for future research.

 In the rest of the paper, we will consider all the above assumptions always satisfied, even if not explicitly invoked.
 Namely, we will consider $\LS$ non-empty and compact and we will consider Assumption~\ref{assumpt:l0_int_point} satisfied.